-- Limits for the country are set/amended annually or as per the need business line wise based on the outlook. - All Corporate and Bank/FI limits are reviewed at least annually and appropriate action (which could be renewal, reduction in limits, reduction in tenor, request additional collateral etc.) is recommended based on the Risk perception. - Wherever required, Collateral in the form of Guarantees, Shares, Cash is obtained and reviewed periodically. - Covenants are prescribed for facilities and the same is monitored at the time of reviews and through compliance certificates. - The Bank ensures appropriate documentation (facility agreements, ISDAs) to protect its interests. - Operational Risk Management (ORM) is particularly responsible for the continuous Risk & Control Self-Assessment (RCSA) exercise which enables to provide every year an updated mapping of operational and financial risks, which contributes to the analysis of the Bank's operational resilience.
+- Limits for the country are set/amended annually or as per the need business line wise based on the outlook. - All Corporate and Bank/FI limits are reviewed at least annually and appropriate action (which could be renewal, reduction in limits, reduction in tenor, request additional collateral etc.) is recommended based on the Risk perception. - Wherever required, Collateral in the form of Guarantees, Shares, Cash is obtained and reviewed periodically. - Covenants are prescribed for facilities and the same is monitored at the time of reviews and through compliance certificates. - The Bank ensures appropriate documentation (facility agreements, ISDAs) to protect its interests. - Market risks monitors market risk via limits consistent with the nature of the activity. - Operational Risk Management (ORM) is particularly responsible for the continuous Risk & Control Self-Assessment (RCSA) exercise which enables to provide every year an updated mapping of operational and financial risks, which contributes to the analysis of the Bank's operational resilience.
 ORM also provides the definition, updates and implements of supervisory controls; escalates and analyzes operational incidents and monitors defined action plans to remedy them; informing the Bank's management of the evaluation of operational risk management.